tejon-melero/simple-ethereum-escrow-sample/README.md

 * The buyer can call the accept() function to indicate that he is okay with the payment
 * The buyer can call the cancel() function to indicate that he disagrees with the service
 * The seller can call the cancel() function to indicate that he disagrees with the service
-* only the us (the escrow service) can make the payment from the escrow contract to the seller
+* only us (the escrow service) can make the payment from the escrow contract to the seller
+* only us (the escrow service) can refund the deposit (minus the escrow fee) from the escrow contract to the buyer
+* only us (the escrow service) can kill the contract and refund the funds to the buyer